Tuesday, April 30, 2019

 him trying to find the kid

-that must have been he, or
+that he must have been,

-the one that was the he that
+the he that once was.)

-once was.).
 So he believes in the

 progress of mankind.
 I learn